uqlibrary/fez-frontend/src/modules/SharedComponents/Toolbox/HelpDrawer/README.md

 import React from 'react';
 ...

-import {HelpDrawer, HelpIcon} from 'uqlibrary-react-toolbox';
+import {HelpDrawer, HelpIcon} from 'modules/SharedComponents/Toolbox/HelpDrawer';

 // Data configuration
 const text = 'Where ever additional cues or explanation are required to clarify a process or procedure.
 Can be used as a card cue (inline inside of <CardHeader> to offer the icon in the top right of the card, or inline in text or form elements.
 Additionally, by adding 2 parameters (helpTitle and helpText) to a <Field> element, an integrated help icon can be produced.
 More info on this implementation in forms.'